-Ask these questions Yes No 1.
-Who is the target audience?
-Does the communication support the CAC's brand personality to the audience? • 2.
-Does the communication reflect the CAC's brand personality?
-3. If there was a choice to be made whether to use the CAC logo or the NCCP logo, was the correct choice made?
-0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 4.
-Has the integrity of the CAC logo been maintained? • 5.
-Has attribution or acknowledgment of an organization(s) been given if appropriate?
-0 0 0 0 0 0 0 0 6.
-Are the colours accurate?
-Is the typeface accurate? • 7.
-If photography is being used, does it reflect the CAC's brand personality? • • • • • • • • • • • • • • • • • • • 8.
-Are the writing standards used correctly?
-9. If applicable, do you have permission to use the CAC's logo? • 10.
-Does the imagery reflect the CAC commitment to Equity, Diversity and Inclusion? • Total score /10 /10
+Ask these questions

+- 1. Who is the target audience?
+Does the communication support the CAC's brand personality to the audience? - 2.
+Does the communication reflect the CAC's brand personality? - 3.
+Were the CAC and/or NCCP logos used in the correct locations? - 4.
+Has the integrity of the CAC logo been maintained? - 5.
+Has attribution or acknowledgment of an organization(s) been given if appropriate? - 6.
+Were the correct colours used? - 7.
+Was the correct typeface used? - 8.
+Are the writing standards used correctly? - 9.
+If applicable, do you have permission to use the CAC's logo? - 10.
+Does the imagery reflect the CAC brand?

+Total score